inductiva/inductiva/docs-sources/openfoam/webinars/openfoam-video-tutorial.md

 how researchers and engineers are transforming simulation workflows with cloud-based computing.

 💡 **What you’ll learn**:
-- Why integrate OpenFOAM with Inductiva? (*Scalability, ease of use, and efficiency*)
+- How to run OpenFOAM simulations on Inductiva.AI
-- Live demo: Running OpenFOAM on the Inductiva platform
+- Live demo on the platform
-- Tips, performance metrics, and real-world applications
-- Q&A and next steps to get started
+- Q&A / Next Steps

 ## ▶️ Watch the Episode
 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;">